Your browser is too old

 Management of Sensitizing Event

-Section five primarily sheds light on the Management of Sensitizing Event.
 The educator presents an overview of Management of Sensitizing Event.
-Subsequently, Signs of Fetal Anaemia are discussed after which a detailed elucidation of Rhesus Disease in Sensitized Woman takes place.
-The educator then talks in detail about Fetal Blood Transfusion and Routes of Administration.
-In addition to this, Properties of Transfused Blood are highlighted followed by a depiction of specific conditions which need to be taken care of At Delivery.
-At the end of this section, the educator shares details about the New Developments that have been made so far.
+Subsequently, Signs of Fetal Anaemia alongside Rhesus Disease in Sensitized Woman, Fetal Blood Transfusion and Routes of Administration is elaborated.
+In addition to this, Properties of Transfused Blood in conjunction with the New Developments that have been made so far are mentioned.